moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can add a 'Set preferred language' setting to the language menu within the user menu.
 Understandably, this setting is only processed if the language menu is enabled at all.

+###### Show starred courses in primary navigation bar

+With this setting, you can show a popover menu with links to starred courses next to the messages and notifications menus.

 ##### Breadcrumbs

 ###### Display the category breadcrumbs in the course header